activegenerator/laravel/README.md

 # activegenerator/laravel
-Kickstart your Laravel project from a single yml schema file
+Build your Laravel project from a single yml schema file

 ## Installation
 In your laravel directory run: